Remembering the men from the Kingsdown and Creekside Cluster

 Hedge Row Trench Cemetery at Zillibeke where Frederick's body lays, was begun in March 1915 and used until August 1917.
 It is sometimes known as Ravine Wood Cemetery.
 The cemetery came under intense shell fire causing much damage.
 After the Armistice the positions of the individual graves could not be identified.
 The headstones in the cemetery are therefore arranged around the Cross of Sacrifice and marked "known to be buried in this cemetery" along with an epitaph suggested by Rudyard Kipling, "Their glory shall not be blotted out".

 Frederick was posthumously awarded the 1914-15 Star, and the British War and Victory medals.
 [See Appendix 1].

 The Following year, Frederick's widow, Lucy, received back pay of £2 2s 10d (£2.15).
 On 12 September 1919 she received the war gratuity of £3.
 [See Appendix 2].
 Taken together these amount to roughly £340 in today's money.

 Lucy returned to Greenstreet and lived in Co-op Cottages (these were situated where the Doctor's surgery and car park next to the Co-op supermarket now stand).
 Lucy never remarried and died in Bapchild on 18 December 1960 aged 79.

-The Lynsted with Kingsdown Society is indebted to Frederick's nephew, Alan Godfrey, for his help in the preparation of this biography and for allowing the use of family photographs.
+The Lynsted with Kingsdown Society is indebted to Frederick's grandson, Alan Godfrey, for his help in the preparation of this biography and for allowing the use of family photographs.